 - Short-Term Construction Loan: Short-term construction loans are meant to finance costs associated with new home construction – including, if necessary, ADU construction.
 They usually have one-year terms and variable interest rates that tend to be higher than longer-term mortgage loans.
 Once construction is completed, you’ll need to convert to a permanent mortgage, which requires a second closing.

 - Cash-Out Refinancing Loan: If you’re adding an ADU to an existing property in which you’ve built significant equity, you can use a cash-out refinancing loan to extract cash and finance construction.
 If rates have fallen since you took out your original mortgage, your new loan may have a lower interest rate as well.

 - Home Equity Line of Credit: This is a revolving credit line secured by your home equity – often up to 90%.
 Since HELOCs are relatively low-risk for lenders, they typically have very low interest rates.

-The Oregon Department of Environmental Quality has a comprehensive guide with a representative lineup of Oregon-specific options.
+For reference, the Oregon Department of Environmental Quality has a comprehensive guide with a representative lineup of Oregon-specific financing options.
 The loan types described in this guide are available nationwide, but the lenders mentioned in it may or may not operate outside Oregon.
 For more information about options that make the most sense for your situation, consult your local housing authority.